-25. The appointments committee should ensure that non-executive directors have sufficient time available to discharge their responsibilities effectively.
+25. The nominations committee should ensure that non-executive directors have sufficient time available to discharge their responsibilities effectively.

-The regulations of the board of directors should set forth the maximum number of company boards on which directors can serve:
+The board of directors' regulations should lay down the maximum number of company boards on which directors can serve:

 26. The board should meet with the necessary frequency to properly perform its functions, eight times a year at least, in accordance with a calendar and agendas set at the start of the year, to which each director may propose the addition of initially unscheduled items.